remla25-team18/operation/README.md

   --create-namespace
 ```

+**After installing Prometheus, you need to reapply the kubernetes configuration again.
+Use the terminal on the local host and make sure you're under `operation/VM`, run `ansible-playbook -u vagrant -i 192.168.56.100, provisioning/cluster-configuration.yml` again.**

-You can check the status of the Prometheus using:
+Then you can check the status of the Prometheus using:

 ```bash
 kubectl get servicemonitor -n monitoring
 ```

+You should see the `team18-app-servicemonitor` listed, indicating that Prometheus is set to scrape metrics from the app services.

 ```bash
 # Forward Prometheus